Skip to main content

 We’re visual storytellers and shoot beautiful sequences to make situations feel emotional and relatable.
 Always try to:

-1. show the beauty of the environment, with small details and wide shots
+1. Show the beauty of the environment, with small details and wide shots

-2. show familiar, relatable and ‘precious’ moments
+2. Show familiar, relatable and ‘precious’ moments

-3. find creative ways to get to the heart of the story
+3. Find creative ways to get to the heart of the story

-4. be mindful of objects that detract from the scene or impact of the narrative
+4. Be mindful of objects that detract from the scene or impact of the narrative

-5. show people’s lives with sensitivity and dignity.
+5. Show people's lives with sensitivity and dignity.
 Our films don’t invite judgement

 Animation techniques